-“Six years into an early menopause was enough of a challenge without the bi-monthly time and energy spent in the hairdresser’s chair, despite their best efforts I always left the salon feeling unhappy and low.
-The glint of what laid underneath the mask of dye was still visible and I began to wonder again, how much worse could my ‘real’ hair colour look? “
+“Six years into early menopause was enough of a challenge without the bi-monthly time and energy spent in the hairdresser’s chair.
+Despite their best efforts, I always left the salon feeling unhappy and low.
+The glint of what lay underneath the mask of dye was still visible, and I began to wonder again, how much worse could my ‘real’ hair colour look? “

 Sarah was not happy colouring her hair as the permanent dye made her scalp sore.
-She tried switching to semi-permanent dye which was unable to cover the grays.
+She tried switching to semi-permanent dye, which could not cover the grays.

-“I can remember considering ditching the dye when I was around 35-40 but I was single then and at that time, believed I might stay so if I were to stop colouring! )
+“I remember considering ditching the dye when I was around 35-40, but I was single then and then believed I might stay so if I were to stop colouring! )

-In 2016, while heading towards her new job in the city where Sarah would be meeting clients on a daily basis.
-She got her hair cut into a short bob, but work stress and hormones imbalances soon created further hair loss and the daily wash was worsening the situation.
+In 2016, while heading towards her new job in the city where Sarah would be meeting clients daily.
+She got her hair cut into a short bob, but work stress and hormone imbalances soon created further hair loss and the daily wash worsened the situation.

 The low point

-“I decided to stop everything and wore my hair in a ponytail washing only once every four days and within six weeks I began to see an improvement in the condition.
-Three months into the transition my (male) manager came to the office and said loudly “So, Sarah…what’s going on with your hair?”
-I blushed and felt humilated but joked defensively “I’m not letting myself go… I’m doing this on purpose!”
+“I decided to stop everything and wore my hair in a ponytail, washing only once every four days, and within six weeks, I began to see an improvement in the condition.
+Three months into the transition, my (male) manager came to the office and said loudly, “So, Sarah…what’s going on with your hair?”
+I blushed and felt humiliated but joked defensively, “I’m not letting myself go… I’m doing this on purpose!”

 People's reaction now!

-“I recently went to a fiftieth birthday party where there were lots of old friends I’d not seen for a few years.
+“I recently went to a fiftieth birthday party where many old friends I’d not seen for a few years.
 Some commented on how well I looked, others mentioned I looked younger, but I’m not concerned with that.

-I am just happy that my reflection finally mirrors how I feel inside, it’s like I’ve returned to myself and it’s a nice feeling.”
+I am happy that my reflection finally mirrors how I feel inside.
+It’s like I’ve returned to myself, and it’s a nice feeling.”

 Sarah's Hair Care Routine:

-I also use Maui Moisture Hibiscus water products as they are really hydrating.
-Purple shampoos I use ocassionally are Fanola’s No more Yellow and Provoke’s Touch of Silver which are great for knocking out the yellow tones but are a little drying.
+I also use Maui Moisture Hibiscus water products as they are hydrating.
+Purple shampoos I use occasionally are Fanola’s No more Yellow and Provoke’s Touch of Silver which are great for knocking out the yellow tones but are a bit drying.

 Words of Wisdom from Sarah to others starting out or thinking of ditching the dye-

-This blog has been created to give voice to the women around the world embracing their natural grey hair.
+This blog has been created to give voice to women worldwide, embracing their natural grey hair.
 You can be one to boost their thoughts and experiences by sharing this post.
 Thanks!

 Like it?
 Pin it! to your favourite Grey Hair Board!